 Upon first reading, this contract didn’t make total sense to me.
 Why was there a property record eliminating John C. Dunham’s obligation to support Cesar in exchange for cash?
 Was it that expensive to keep a slave?
 Cesar was 70 years old and likely had relatively few more years to live.
 Hector and Dinah were 60 and 56.

 But a new understanding of the New Jersey laws brings a different theory to mind.
 Perhaps, James and John wanted to give Cesar, Hector, and Dinah their freedom, but they did not want to do so for a certain period of time.
-Because of their ages, their owner (remember they were a slaves for life), would have to pay a settlements to the overseers of the poor for their freedom.
+Because of their ages, their owner (remember they were slaves for life), would have to pay a settlement to the overseers of the poor for their freedom.
 So perhaps, the $200 was to buy the slaves’ eventual manumissions.
 Until I can confirm with further research, all this amounts to is pure speculation.

 As can be seen, this research is incomplete.
 There is a lot more work to do.
-But I have presented it now in hopes of helping just one of the the descendants of George or Andrew or Cesar or Dinah or any other of Nehemiah Dunham’s slaves.
+But I have presented it now in hopes of helping just one of the descendants of George or Andrew or Cesar or Dinah or any other of Nehemiah Dunham’s slaves.

 I enjoy family-history research immensely.
 And, in the past, I have taken for granted my ability to freely look up records of individuals in my family tree.
 The only limitation for me is finding them.
 Although I knew this abstractly, it has really hit home for me that everyone doesn’t have this same luxury.
-I am sorry for this, as well as as so much more.
+I am sorry for this, as well as so much more.